wafemi999/wafemi999/README.md

 - 👋 Hi, I’m Oluwafemi'Manuel
 - 👀 I’m interested in data analytics and data engineering
 - 🌱 I’m currently a BI analyst
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data projects
 - 📫 How to reach me ... via whatsapp +234 7038632830

 <!---